 Sign-in at the front desk and be sure to complete the necessary paperwork.

-Our doctors will review your medical history and talk about your allergy symptoms with you before conducting a physical examination.
+Our doctors will review your medical history and will talk about your allergy symptoms with you before conducting a physical examination.

 Following testing, we will recommend a personalized treatment plan to fit your lifestyle and allergy needs.